rust-lang/rust-wiki-backup/Note-development-roadmap.md

 Closures have to encode their kind (whether they copy their environment, uniquely copy the unique parts, or only hold a safe reference to it).
 Currently this is indicated by a sigil: `fn@` or `fn~` or `fn&` or such.
 We're likely to change this to one of the kind names trailing the word `fn`.
 That is, call it `fn:copy` or `fn:send`.

+### `alt` syntax changes

+The `alt` form requires braces, which is too heavyweight for some use cases.
+There is mostly consensus on moving to `=>` to separate patterns and dropping the braces.
+There is also the possibility (no consensus) that the name `alt` will change to `match`, to better match other languages.

+### Semicolons and return values

+There is the possibility that return values will need to be explicitly ignored if the programmer desires this; with this change we can make trailing semicolons optional, eliminating a frequent source of toe-stubbing.

+### Floating point literals

+There is general consensus that floating point literals are too long; `1.0f` will likely become sugar for `1.0f32`.
+This is purely a backwards-compatible change.

+### Capitalization

+Some Rust projects are beginning to capitalize types.
+We will need to come to a consensus on the house style.

 ## OO-system changes

 ### Extend interfaces to full traits